Solve MINLP problems with AOA

-Second, the GMP version can be used in combination with the nonlinear presolver which may reduce the size of the model and tighten the variable bounds which likely help the AOA algorithm to find a better solution or improve its performance.
+The GMP version can be used in combination with the nonlinear presolver which may reduce the size of the model and tighten the variable bounds which likely help the AOA algorithm to find a better solution or improve its performance.
 GMP-AOA starts by default by calling the nonlinear presolver.

-Third, for non-convex problems AOA might sometimes have difficulties in finding a good feasible solution.
+For non-convex problems AOA might sometimes have difficulties in finding a good feasible solution.
 In that case it might help to combine the AOA with the multi-start algorithm.
 This is possible with how the GMP-AOA is implemented and has been explained in this white paper.
 The legacy version of AOA cannot be combined with the nonlinear presolver nor the multi-start algorithm.

 In the special case that the MINLP problem contains only convex quadratic and/or second-order cone constraints also linear solvers like CPLEX or GUROBI can be used.

 The AOA provided by AIMMS is among the best Mixed Integer Nonlinear programming solvers according to A review and comparison of solvers for convex MINLP, published in Optimization and Engineering.

 Download a copy or view it on Springer.